hugelgupf/u-root/booting_windows/readme.md

 ## Running u-Root and booting Windows
 The script command line arguments:
-1. rebuild_uroot: will also add bootmgfw.efi, extracted from the Windows image to the filesystem.
+1. rebuild_uroot: rebuilds u-root initramfs.
 1. rebuild_kernel: Only necessary if you modified the kernel at
    $EFI_WORKSPACE/linux